carpediem/JSend/documentation.md

 public JSend::send(array $headers = []): string
 ```

-Sends the JSend response with the `Content-Type` header set to `application/json` with a `UTF-8` charset.
+Sends the JSend response by setting the following headers:
+- `Content-Type` header set to `application/json` with a `UTF-8` charset.
+- `Content-Length` header set with the length of the JSend response.

 #### Parameters

 - `$headers`: additional headers represented as an associative array where each key represents the header name and its corresponding value represents the header value. *- optional parameter*

+You can use the optional `$header` parameter to override the default header value.

 <p class="message-warning">If any of the additional header submitted is malformed an <code>InvalidArgumentException</code> is thrown.</p>